Bilalh/Tagger/Readme.md

 Issues
 ------
-* Bug in mp3 files when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes, happen rarely.
+* Bug in mp3 files somtimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
+This happens sometimes happens after replacing the all work twice.

+*Work around*
+To replace a mp3 cover art a second time use `refresh`(⌘R) then `Parent Folder`(⌘↑) then `Back`(⌘[) menus items then replace the cover.

+* Bug in malformed m4a files somtimes when *replacing* (not adding) artwork, means the file can't be played in iTunes.

 Libraries Used
 --------------